 - 100 GENERAL.
 This Handbook provides procedures for conducting quality control (QC) reviews of Supplemental Nutrition Assistance Program (SNAP) cases.
 The first chapter contains general provisions and definitions. - PURPOSE.
 Each State agency is responsible for conducting QC reviews as part of its Performance Reporting System.
-For QC reviews, a statistical sample of households is selected from households which are participating in SNAP (active cases) and households for which participation was denied, suspended, or terminated (negative cases).
+For QC reviews, a statistical sample of households must be selected from two different sampling universes: Households that are participating in SNAP (these are active cases) and households for which participation was denied, suspended, or terminated (these are negative cases).

-All users of this handbook must comply with the directives and protocols outlined in a manner which maintains integrity of the QC system by employing activities which constantly and consistently avoid bias.
+All users of this handbook must comply with the directives and protocols outlined in a manner that maintains integrity of the QC system by employing activities that constantly and consistently avoid bias.

-It is imperative the verification, documentation and coding of all QC cases accurately reflect the circumstances of the case.
-The data collected is used for multiple purposes including calculating official error rates, program research, and corrective action planning among other uses.
+It is imperative the verification, documentation, and coding of all QC cases accurately reflect the circumstances of the case.
+The data collected is used for multiple purposes including calculating official error rates, program research, corrective action planning, and other uses.

 Reviews must be conducted on active cases to determine if households are eligible and receiving the correct allotment amounts.
-Reviews of negative cases must be conducted to determine the extent to which decisions and/or procedural processes to deny, suspend, or terminate cases are correct.
+Reviews of negative cases must be conducted to determine whether decisions and/or procedural processes to deny, suspend, or terminate cases are correct, in accordance with Federal and State options and approved waivers.

-Reviews measure the accuracy/validity of SNAP cases at a given time (the QC review date).
+Reviews measure the accuracy/validity of SNAP cases as of the review date (AORD).

-The State agency must review cases against the SNAP Program standards established in the Food and Nutrition Act of 2008 and regulations as stated in the Code of Federal Regulations (CFR).
-Reviewers must take into account any waivers or state options approved by FNS and implemented by the state to deviate from specific provisions.
+The State agency must review cases against the SNAP Program standards established in the Food and Nutrition Act of 2008, as amended, and regulations as stated in the Code of Federal Regulations (CFR).
+Reviewers must take into account any waivers or state options approved by the Food and Nutrition Service (FNS) and implemented by the state to deviate from specific provisions.